Seasons change: from autumn to winter and back. A journey from mild Washington State to Indian summer in the Yellowstone and Teton National Parks.

 Time to visit the Yellowstone National Park.
 Forecast predicts sunny weather or snow, maybe just some clouds and definitely low temperatures.
 So all requirements met for a once in a life experience in the park.
 Nevertheless, quite a challenge to bring Prado to life.
 It’s simply too cold in the morning.
 Despite all additives in the diesel it takes a while to get it back from hibernation….

 It’s a journey thru a geologically very fragile area causing multitudes of volcanic activities.
 Steam rising in many places from hot springs, …

 … deep blue springs, some steaming impressively, …

-… mud pots in different colours cooking and spitting continuously, …
+… mud pots in different colors cooking and spitting continuously, …

-… and places where mineralised water changes the character of the landscape.
+… and places where mineralized water changes the character of the landscape.

 Despite the end of the tourist season there are incredibly lots of tourists here.